slhck/siti/README.md

 **Important Note / Breaking Changes:**

+* Version 1.3 fixes an issue with border handling, now returning values that should better match ITU-T Rec.
+P.910.
+Thanks to Cosmin Stejerean for raising these issues.
+* Version 1.x now outputs the same number of values for SI and TI, inserting a null value for the first frame's TI.
+Also, the output format has been changed.
 * Version 0.x produces incorrect values due to wrong reading of the data using PyAV.
 Version 1.x and above produces correct values in the sense of corresponding to [this implementation](https://github.com/Telecommunication-Telemedia-Assessment/SITI/).
 As there are no test vectors for SI / TI implementations, and filter calculations differ depending on how you implement them, the values obtained with this tool may not be comparable with output from other tools.
-* Version 1.x now outputs the same number of values for SI and TI, inserting a null value for the first frame's TI.
-Also, the output format has been changed.

 Contents: